Walking Weather in Phoenix, Arizona

 Frequently Asked Questions

-Is it safe to walk my dog in Phoenix during summer?
+Is it too hot to walk in Phoenix in summer?